What does a landlord need to do to ensure that a tenant leaves on the date originally agreed?

 Most leases provide that the tenant must vacate the premises on or before the expiry date (subject to any option to renew or holding over provision).
 If the tenant does not vacate, the tenant is considered a trespasser and the landlord can take immediate action to have the tenant removed.

 A written lease with a fixed term ceases automatically on the expiry of the specified term, with no requirement to give notice of termination (unless agreed otherwise).
-If the term of the lease is indefinite (or where the lease is in the form of an oral agreement), a notice of termination of a reasonable length (depending on the lease period which has expired) of between one to six months is required.
+If the term of the lease is indefinite (or where the lease is in the form of an oral agreement), one month’s notice of termination is required.

 Since a commercial lease always has a fixed duration, which automatically ceases on expiry of the term, there is no need to give notice of termination (unless agreed otherwise).
 The same process applies to recovering possession as for general leases.